knudsvik/EnergyScore/README.md

 You can set up several EnergyScore sensors,e.g. one on your total energy usage, another for EV charging or maybe one for your boiler.

+Each sensor has a quality attribute with a score from 0 (no data this day) to 1 (data for all hours of this day).

 ## Installation

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).